pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 ## Conclusion

-There is not a magical formula to pass coding tests, but taking into consideration things like the ones described before could make your test more achievable.
+There is not a magical formula to pass coding tests, but taking into consideration things like these will make your test more achievable.

-Happy coding!
+Do you have any comment or suggestion to these tips?
+Contact me at: [pabloblancogonzalez@gmail.com](pabloblancogonzalez@gmail.com)